This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 What are some guidelines I should follow while I am breastfeeding?

 - Increase your calories.
 During breastfeeding, your body needs about 500 extra calories per day.
 You may want to try eating smaller meals more often throughout the day to meet your needs.
 A dietitian can tell you how many total calories you need to eat each day and help you create a healthy meal plan.

 - Get enough nutrients if you are on a special diet.
 Women who do not eat certain foods may not get enough of some nutrients.
 For example, women who follow a vegan diet do not eat animal products, such as meat, eggs, and dairy products.
 Animal products provide important nutrients, such as protein and vitamin B12.
 You may not be able eat dairy products if you are lactose intolerant.
-Dairy products are high in calcium and vitamin D. Talk to your caregiver if you follow a special diet and think you may need a supplement.
+Dairy products are high in calcium and vitamin D. Talk to your healthcare provider if you follow a special diet and think you may need a supplement.

 Do the foods I eat affect my baby?

 The food you eat usually will not affect your baby.
 Most women find they can eat any type of food without causing a problem for their baby.
 If you think something you ate affected your baby, do not eat the food that may have caused the problem.
-Talk to your caregiver if you think your baby has a food allergy or sensitivity.
+Talk to your baby's healthcare provider if you think your baby has a food allergy or sensitivity.
 If your baby does have a food allergy, you can still breastfeed.

 What should I avoid or limit while I am breastfeeding?